hrafnthor/ansible-android-studio/README.md

 This role requires two separate tools be installed.

-First it requires the 'ansible.utils' collection be installed from Ansible-Galaxy via:
+First it requires the `ansible.utils` collection be installed from Ansible-Galaxy via:

 ```bash
 ansible-galaxy collection install ansible.utils
 ```

-Secondly it requires the jsonschema Python package be installed via:
+Secondly it requires the `jsonschema` Python package be installed via:

 ```bash
 pip install jsonschema